-On today’s date in 1969, Winnipeg rock group The Guess Who saw their single These Eyes achieve gold status by the Recording Industry Association of America (RIAA) for sales of more than one million copies.
+On today’s date in 1969, Winnipeg rock group The Guess Who saw their single These Eyes achieve gold status from the Recording Industry Association of America (RIAA) for sales topping one million copies.

 These Eyes was co-written by the group’s lead guitarist Randy Bachman and lead singer Burton Cummings.
-It was included on the band’s 1969 album Wheatfield Soul in December 1968; however, the song was first released as a single in Canada, where it reached #7 on the charts and helped the band earn a U.S. distribution deal with RCA Records.
+It was included on the band’s 1969 album Wheatfield Soul in December 1968; however, the song was first released as a single in Canada, where it reached the seventh spot on the charts and helped the band earn a U.S. distribution deal with RCA Records.

-The song was then released in the U.S. in March 1969, when it became a breakthrough success for the group as their first single to reach the top 10 on the Billboard Pop Singles chart, where it peaked at #6.
+The song was later released in the U.S., where it became a breakthrough success for the group as their first single to reach the top 10 on the Billboard Pop Singles chart, where it peaked at the sixth spot.

 2013 GUESS WHO STAMP